sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/hello-world.md

 src ext publish
 ```

-Now that the extension is published, let's use it.
+Now that the extension is published let's use it.

 ## Use the extension